La Paz

 Ancient Foundations, Modern Marvels

-Long before Spanish conquistador Captain Alonso de Mendoza founded Nuestra Señora de La Paz on October 20, 1548, this dramatic Andean valley was home to one of the world’s most sophisticated civilizations.
-Just 72 kilometers away lie the ruins of Tiwanaku, the spiritual and political center of a pre-Columbian empire that flourished between 500 and 900 CE, reaching its zenith as one of the largest cities in the Americas with up to 70,000 inhabitants.
-This ancient civilization mastered high-altitude agriculture, created megalithic architecture that still puzzles engineers today, and established astronomical observatories that tracked celestial movements with remarkable precision.
+Long before the Spanish captain Alonso de Mendoza founded Nuestra Señora de La Paz on October 20, 1548, this dramatic Andean valley lay within reach of one of the most sophisticated civilizations of the ancient Americas.
+Just 72 kilometers away stand the ruins of Tiwanaku, the spiritual and political center of a pre-Columbian culture that flourished between 500 and 900 CE, reaching its zenith as one of the largest cities of its time, with population estimates ranging from around 10,000 to as many as 70,000.
+This civilization mastered high-altitude agriculture, raised megalithic architecture that still puzzles engineers today, and tracked the movements of the heavens with remarkable precision.

 Getting to La Paz